-You can easily mark-up all your products using a percent-based, multiplier or fixed pricing rule!
-This will reduce the manual labour on your end, and create adequate profit margins for you.
+You can easily mark-up all your products using a percent-based, multiplier, or fixed pricing rule!
+This will reduce the manual labor on your end, and create adequate profit margins for you.

 You can set up your global pricing rules by following these steps:

 - Sign in to your Spocket account